mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "I'll be there in a bit."

-She stared at me for a moment - I assume to size up my strange behavior, and then turned to walk back home.
-She reassured me, "I feel it too.
-There's a chill in the air."
+She stared at me for a moment, I assume to size up my strange behavior.

+"There's a chill in the air," she remarked, and then turned to walk back home.

 ---